MicrosoftDocs/customer-insights/ci-docs/data/data-unification-merge-tables.md

 ms.custom: bap-template
 ---

-# Unify customer fields for data unification
+# Unify customer columns for data unification

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]

-In this step of the unification process, choose and exclude attributes to merge within your unified profile table.
-For example, if three tables had email data, you may want to keep all three separate email fields or merge them into a single email field for the unified profile.
-Dynamics 365 Customer Insights - Data automatically combines some attributes.
+In this step of the unification process, choose and exclude columns to merge within your unified profile table.
+For example, if three tables had email data, you may want to keep all three separate email columns or merge them into a single email column for the unified profile.
+Dynamics 365 Customer Insights - Data automatically combines some columns.

 In this step, you can create stable and unique customer IDs and for individual customers, group related profiles into a cluster.

 :::image type="content" source="media/m3_unify.png" alt-text="Unify customer fields page in the data unification process showing table with merged fields that define the unified customer profile.":::

-## Review and update the customer fields
+## Review and update the customer columns

-1. Review the list of fields that will be unified under the **Customer columns** tab of the table.
+1. Review the list of columns that will be unified under the **Customer columns** tab of the table.
 Make any changes if applicable.

    1. For any combined fields, you can:
       - [Edit](#edit-a-merged-field)